-From A Cell To A Home: Ex-Inmates Find Stability With Innovative Program
+From A Cell To A Home: Newly Released Inmates Matched With Welcoming Hosts

 He recently was released on parole, serving nearly 14 years in a series of California prisons for felony assault with a deadly weapon.

 Jones and Panzella are part of a first-of-its-kind program that's providing vitally needed housing for inmates released from prison.
-The program also aims to breakdown misconceptions and fear surrounding the formerly incarcerated in a nation that imprisons more people than any other.
+The program also aims to break down misconceptions and fear surrounding the formerly incarcerated in a nation that imprisons more people than any other.

 The Homecoming Project in Alameda County, Calif., is matching prisoners being released after long sentences with homeowners and renters who want to take part in the experiment.
 The nonprofit behind the program pays the former inmates' rent for six months and actively supports the partnership.

-Note: Editor's note: NPR plans to follow the Homecoming Project as participants adjust to life after prison.